-As of December 31, 2017, Amerigo had two employees and two contractors at its head office in Vancouver, Canada and MVC had 291 employees and 42 contractors employing 611 employees at its operations in Chile, including contractors and their employees in respect of the Cauquenes Phase Two expansion.
+As of December 31, 2018, Amerigo had two employees and two contractors at its head office in Vancouver, Canada and MVC had 297 employees and 42 contractors employing 597 employees at its operations in Chile.
 All aspects of the Company's business require specialized skill and knowledge, particularly with respect to the areas of engineering and tailings processing, and legal and accounting services.
 The Company has been able to locate and retain employees and contractors with such specialized skills and knowledge.